fbpx

 I realised that I tend to zone out of negative conversations.
 Whenever I realise that someone is complaining too much or exuding negative energy I tend to just shut off.
 In this sense, it’s a coping mechanism because I believe strongly that energy is transferrable.
 If someone is constantly complaining and you hang around them for too long you start to develop these traits as well.

 You may be wondering what the big deal is.
 What’s so important about listening to people?
 Well, communication is the basis of all relationships.
 Effective communication can make you an effective leader and success can come much easier.
 Listening is a very important component of communication, if not the most important.
-Being a good listener teaches you to empathise with people and thereby enhancing relationships.
+Being a good listener teaches you to empathise with people thereby enhancing relationships.
 At the workplace, good listening can help us to establish a good image and separate us from average contributors.
 It shows maturity and respect for the speaker.

 Here’s how to become a better listener.